-The pearls I use are called “mabes” or half pearls and I use beaded bezels to incorporate them into my necklaces and in silver bezels as pendants and clasps.
+The pearls I use are called “mabés”.
+A mabé is a half pearl and I use beaded bezels to incorporate them into my necklaces and silver bezels for pendants and clasps.

 The pearls from La Paz were the fame and glory of Baja California for over four centuries, prized all over the world for their beauty, especially by the royalty of Europe.
 They all but disappeared because of greed and overexploitation.

 Originally, the pearls from this area were used as necklaces and hair ornaments by the pre-Colombian people of the Baja California peninsula.
 Unfortunately, once Hernan Cortez arrived in 1535, the exquisite beauty of the La Paz pearls (unique colors and high quality of the nacre) made them victims of greed and worldwide demand and the natural pearl oyster beds were overexploited almost to the extinction by the end of the 19th century.
 In 1939, the Mexican government moved to protect the endangered pearl oysters and pearl fishing was banned.